FCG Board of Directors

 He was instrumental in establishing the Everglades Headwaters National Wildlife Refuge in 2012, and has been active in lobbying on a federal and state level for conservation easement funding for the Northern Everglades.
 He works closely with federal and state government agencies in developing landowner incentive programs for wildlife management.
 He is a past Board Member for Partnerscapes, a national landowner-led organization that promotes conservation incentive programs and stronger relationships between landowners and government agencies.

-Jim has six decades of ranching experience and comes from a family that has been ranching in Florida since the 1800’s.
-Jim grew up ranching with his father along the west coast of Florida.
-When his father died in the 1960’s Jim took over the family cattle operations at the age of 17, primarily leasing land for cattle.
-His passion for conservation began at a young age, as increasing development pushed him farther and farther inland.
-Jim is the owner of Strickland Ranch and managing partner of Big Red Cattle Company and Blackbeard’s Ranch, Ranch, a 4,530 acre cow/calf operation that borders Myakka State Park and contains slough systems that feed the Myakka River and drinking water downstream.
+James Arthur “Jim” Strickland, Sr., has six decades of ranching experience.
+Born into a family that has been ranching in Florida since the 1800s, Jim grew up working with his father along the west coast of Florida.
+When his father died in the 1970’s, Jim took over the family cattle operations at the age of 17, primarily leasing land for cattle.
+He and his family own Strickland Ranch and Lost Girl Prairie Ranch; he is also the managing partner of Big Red Cattle Company and Blackbeard’s Ranch.
 Jim is a strong advocate for Florida agriculture and conservation, and is a spokesperson for ranchers across the state on the need for conservation funding to protect Florida.

 Born in Gainesville, Donald “Don” Quincey is a fifth-generation Florida cattleman.
 He began his career in law enforcement, but after two years of service, his unquestionable love for the land and raising cattle brought him back to the family’s feed store and cow-calf operation.
 He was actively engaged in ownership and operations from 1977 to 2003, when the store was sold.